Sally Field: 1965–1976

 Field got her start on television as the boy-crazy surfer girl in the sitcom Gidget (1965–1966).
 The show was not an initial success and was cancelled after a single season; however, summer reruns garnered respectable ratings, making the show a belated success.
 Wanting to find a new starring vehicle for Field, ABC next produced The Flying Nun with Field cast as Sister Bertrille for three seasons, from 1967 to 1970.
 In an interview included on the Season One DVD release, Field said that she thoroughly enjoyed Gidget but hated The Flying Nun because she was not treated with respect by the show's directors.
 Field was then typecast, finding respectable roles difficult to obtain.
 In 1971, Field starred in the ABC television film Maybe I'll Come Home in the Spring, playing a discouraged teen runaway who returns home with a bearded, drug-abusing hippie (played by David Carradine).
 She made several guest television appearances through the mid-1970s, including a role on the Western Alias Smith and Jones, a popular series starring Gidget co-star Pete Duel.
 She also appeared in the episode "Whisper" on the thriller Night Gallery.

-In 1973, Field was cast in a starring role opposite John Davidson in the short-lived series The Girl with Something Extra that aired from 1973 to 1974.
+In 1973, Field was cast in a starring role opposite John Davidson in the series The Girl with Something Extra that aired from 1973 to 1974.
 Following the series' cancellation, Field studied at the Actors Studio with acting teacher Lee Strasberg.
 Strasberg became a mentor to Field, helping her move past her television image of the girl next door.
 During this period, Field divorced her first husband in 1975.

 Soon after studying with Strasberg, Field landed the title role in the 1976 television film Sybil, based on the book by Flora Rheta Schreiber.
 Her dramatic portrayal of a young woman afflicted with dissociative identity disorder earned her an Emmy Award for Outstanding Lead Actress in a Special Program – Drama or Comedy in 1977 and enabled her to break through the typecasting of her sitcom work.